haukened/keybase-darkmode/README.md

+## this repo is now archived, as keybase released dark mode!

 # So you want keybase dark mode...

 I assume you're here because you just can't possibly wait for keybase dark mode.
 If you're not, you're likely lost - head on over to [Google](https://google.com) to find what you're looking for there.